sowbug/hypnagogo/README.md

 Operation
 =========

-When the circuit starts up, it puts both LEDs on for about two seconds, then goes to sleep for about 3.5 hours.
-It wakes up and pulses each LED, alternating back and forth at about 0.5Hz, for about 90 seconds, then goes back to sleep for half the previous sleep time (3.5/2 = 1.75 hours).
-This cycle repeats with at least 4 minutes separating each LED-pulsing phase.
+When the circuit starts up, it lights both LEDs for about two seconds, then turns them off and goes to sleep for about 3.5 hours.
+It wakes up and pulses each LED, alternating back and forth at about 0.5Hz, for about 90 seconds, then goes back to sleep for half the previous sleep time (3.5 ÷ 2 = 1.75 hours).
+This cycle repeats, halving the sleep time each cycle, with at least 4 minutes separating each LED-pulsing phase.

+Assuming about 8 hours of sleep starting at 10:30pm, this program will first blink at about 2am, then will continue blinking more frequently with a lot of blinking during the final hour of sleep.
+This pattern corresponds to a typical human's REM-sleep schedule (short and sparse at the beginning of sleep, long and frequent toward morning).

-If you want to see the LEDs blink right now, hold down the button.
+To see the LEDs blink immediately, hold down the button.
 This ends the current sleep period.

-If you go to sleep at 10:30pm, this program will first blink at about 2am, then will continue blinking more frequently with a lot of blinking during the final hour of sleep (assuming you get up at 6am).

 Disclaimer
 ==========

 As stated above, this project hasn't yet done anything for me.
-And if for any reason you're susceptible to wearing a circuit board on your head at night or having lights flashing in your eyes, you should probably avoid this project.
+And if for any reason you have problems wearing a circuit board on your head at night or lights flashing in your eyes, you should probably avoid this project.